uesteibar/errol/README.md

 Compatibility with other AMQP implementations exists but is not guaranteed (at least for now 😁).

-## Roadmap

-- [] By now, when a message fails to be processed it will be redelivered **only once**.
-After that the message will be just rejected.
-Adding the ability to specify the number of retries is in the roadmap.
-- [] Adding a middleware to ensure duplicated messages are not consumed more than once.
-- [] Allowing to specify number of workers per consumer.
-[Poolboy](https://github.com/devinus/poolboy) would come handy here.

 ## Running locally

 Clone the repository